Swarm navigation of cyborg-insects in unknown obstructed soft terrain: Discussion

 Second, the interactions among neighbors can help a trapped cyborg escape a difficult situation.
-As shown in Fig.~6, in an experiment, a cyborg's ``Y'' shape marker became wedged on the edge of an obstacle.
+As shown in Fig.~5a, in an experiment, a cyborg's ``Y'' shape marker became wedged on the edge of an obstacle.
 Meanwhile, following the proposed control algorithm, other cyborgs were navigated around the cyborg, which indirectly let the swarm bypass the obstacle.
 Furthermore, it is noteworthy that, in line with the MTC rule of the proposed control algorithm, cyborgs bypassing challenging zones can assist trapped cyborgs, facilitating the passage of the entire swarm.
-As illustrated in Fig.~6, when the cyborg marked by a yellow circle initially became wedged on an obstacle, it remained unstimulated due to its proximity to the neighbors.
+As illustrated in the snapshots, when the cyborg marked by a yellow circle initially became wedged on an obstacle, it remained unstimulated due to its proximity to the neighbors.
 However, when the neighbors were bypassing the stuck one ($t=t_2$), they started to ``attract'' it (stimulations were reapplied to the cyborg), pulling it away from the obstacle.

-Third, neighbors can aid a cyborg in recovering from an overturn.
-In the presence of neighbors, the overturned cyborg can use neighbors as supporting points for more efficient uprighting.
-Fig.~7a illustrates three cases of self-attempted and neighbor-aided recovery from overturns.
+Third, neighbors can aid a overturned cyborg for more efficient uprighting.
+Although neighboring cyborgs may navigate around an overturned cyborg in a manner similar to how they avoid obstacles, they also play a passive yet crucial role in facilitating its recovery.
+The overturned cyborg can utilize interactions with nearby teammates, such as physical contact or grasping, to aid in up-righting itself.
+This cooperative interaction enhances the overall resilience of the swarm without requiring direct, algorithmic intervention.
+The bar chart in Fig.~5b illustrates three cases of self-attempted and neighbor-aided recovery from overturns.
 The discrepancy in recovery performance is particularly evident in Case 3, where a cyborg struggled for 26.5s before grasping a passing neighbor and then successfully recovered in only 4.5s.
-Snapshots of Cases 1 and 3, where cyborgs recovered with the help of neighbors, are provided in Figs.~7b and~7c, respectively.
+Snapshots of Cases 1 and 3, where cyborgs recovered with the help of neighbors, are also provided in Fig.~5b, respectively.
 The proposed TGI control algorithm ensures the presence of neighbors around each cyborg and, in turn, enhances the robustness of the multi-cyborg system.

-In summary, this paper studied a swarm navigation problem for a multi-cyborg system.
-A control strategy has been proposed to tackle this problem and verified under experiments.
-The proposed control algorithm offers several notable advantages.
-Firstly, it efficiently utilizes the instincts of insects, exploiting their inherent adaptability to various environments.
-Additionally, by leveraging these instincts, the algorithm reduces the frequency of electric stimulations, consequently extending the operational duration of the system.
-Moreover, the decentralized nature of the control algorithm ensures its scalability to a larger swarm, as each cyborg makes decisions based on only local information.